dotnet/iot/src/devices/README.md

 # Device Bindings

 This directory is intended for device bindings, for sensors, displays, human interface devices and anything else that requires software to control.
-We want to establish a rich set of quality bindings to make it really straightforward for developers to use .NET to connect devices together to produce weird and wonderful IoT applications.
+We want to establish a rich set of quality .NET bindings to make it  straightforward to use .NET to connect devices together to produce weird and wonderful IoT applications.

-Our vision: the majority of bindings are written in .NET languages to enable portability, use of a single tool chain and complete debugability from application to binding to driver.
+Our vision: the majority of .NET bindings are written completely in .NET languages to enable portability, use of a single tool chain and complete debugability from application to binding to driver.

 ## Binding Index